wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 function invocations, combined with a per-instance cache for low-latency access.
 Cloudburst also implements a distributed consistency model that enables concurrent accesses of shared states by different functions, which also turns the key-value store into a fast communication channel.

+The paper begins by pointing out that disaggregation, the practice of separating computing and storage components of the cloud service, has limited the usability and efficiency of serverless functions.
+On the one hand, by decoupling computing nodes from the storage nodes and allowing the former to scale freely, it is made possible to adjust the computation density of serverless functions by changing the number of instances according to the dynamic workload, and to charge cloud service users only based on function invocations, i.e., the actual amount of services provided, rather than with a fixed rate over a period of time.